 Attending open houses is a great way to learn more about schools.
 For general advice on open house visits, check out our guide on school visits.

-The cost of Montessori schools in Markham tends to be lower than the cost of other private schools in Markham.
+The cost of Montessori schools and preschools in Markham tends to be lower than the cost of other private schools in Markham.
 In fact, Montessori schools are usually on the lower side of private school tuition in general.

 Many schools offer needs-based financial aid, such as bursaries or tuition relief.
 Other schools, though not as many, offer scholarships, which are given based on merit—for instance, in academics or athletics.
 You can learn more about need- and merit-based financial aid in our dedicated guide.
 You can also read out guide to preschool costs and funding.